 A: By default, the pipeline will use all available CPU resources.
 You can limit the number of CPU cores the pipeline will use with the MaxCpuCores parameter in the configuration file.
-This works on your workstation and also on a high performance computing cluster.
+This works on your workstation and also on a high performance computing cluster running Grid Engine or Torque.
 See also the questions below.